nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 	![FindQuestionAndTagsStep1](./images/FindQuestionAndTagsStep1.png)

 2. Enter the find command followed by `t/` and the tag of the flashcards you want to find.
 Proceed to include `q/` and the keyword in the question of the flashcards you want to find.
-For example, if you want to find flashcards with the tag `TCPforLife` and the keyword `What` in the question, you can enter `find t/TCPforLife q/What`.
+For example, if you want to find flashcards with the tag `General` and the keyword `University` in the question, you can enter `find t/General q/University`.

 	![FindQuestionAndTagsStep2](./images/FindQuestionAndTagsStep2.png)

-3. Press enter and QuickCache will display all the flashcards with the tag `TCPforLife ` and the keyword `What` in their question.
+3. Press enter and QuickCache will display all the flashcards with the tag `General ` and the keyword `University` in their question.

 	![FindQuestionAndTagsStep3](./images/FindQuestionAndTagsStep3.png)